 We also offer Nursery places.
 LEA funding is available.

 Because of the high demand for places, the school operates a waiting list.
 Places are therefore offered on a first come, first served basis, with siblings receiving priority.
 Any pupils wishing to join from Reception onwards will be required to undertake to a Teacher assessment before a place will be offered.

 At MMPS, we encourage all potential parents to visit the school as this will assist with the decision making process.

 Application forms are available online and can also be obtained by contacting the school office or e-mailing the admissions department (below).
 Completed forms should be returned to school, along with a registration fee of £40.
-Please note: that the registration fee is only applicable for children aged 5 years and above, and is payable by cash or cheque.

 Should a place become available, parents will be contacted and pupils will be invited to spend part of the day in school and undertake an assessment.
 Pupils are assessed in areas of literacy and numeracy, including reading comprehension, spelling and story writing.
 Pupils will also have the opportunity to sample school life and meet potential class mates.
 If your child is successful, a formal offer of a place will be made by the Head Teacher